ioccc-src/winner/next/rules.md

 </div>

-You are **STRONGLY** encouraged to submit a previously unpublished _AND_ original entry.
+You are **STRONGLY** encouraged to submit a previously unpublished _AND_ original submission.
 Submissions that are similar to previous entries are discouraged.
 As we judge anonymously, submissions that have already been published may be disqualified.